Research Agenda

 Short Biography

-I am a Ph.D. candidate in the Sakurai & Matsubara Lab at the Department of Information Science and Technology of the Osaka University with an anticipated dissertation defense in March 2026 (or potencially September 2025).
-More details can be found in my CV and GoogleScholar.
+I am a Ph.D. candidate in the Sakurai & Matsubara Lab at the Department of Information Science and Technology of the Osaka University with an anticipated dissertation defense in March 2026.

 Educations